 - George report: Review of the efficacy and safety of over-the-counter codeine containing analgesics for pain and codeine based antitussives

 - Safety review: Codeine use in children and ultra-rapid metabolisers

 - Codeine RIS

 Additional information on codeine harm can be found on:

 International regulation of codeine

 Australia is not unique in its requirements to have a prescription for codeine containing products.
-Countries in Europe including Austria, Belgium, Germany and Italy, well as the United States, Japan, Russia, and the United Arab Emirates all require prescriptions for medicines containing codeine.
+Countries in Europe including Austria, Belgium, France, Germany and Italy, well as the United States, Japan, Russia, and the United Arab Emirates all require prescriptions for medicines containing codeine.
 In some other countries including Hong Kong, Hungary and the Netherlands, OTC sale of cough linctus (containing codeine) is allowed, with all other medicines containing codeine requiring a prescription.
 Most recently the new French Government announced in July 2017 that all medicines containing codeine would only be available via prescription.

 Most recently, in January 2018, the Kenya Pharmacy and Poisons Board announced that all medicines containing codeine have been rescheduled to Prescription Only Medicines.
 Canada and New Zealand are also currently considering whether to make codeine medicines Prescription Only.